 Impairment of Long-Lived Assets.
-We evaluate the carrying value of our long-lived assets whenever events or changes in business circumstances indicate that the carrying value of the asset may be impaired.
+KLA-Tencor evaluates the carrying value of its long-lived assets whenever events or changes in circumstances indicate that the carrying value of the asset may be impaired.
 An impairment loss is recognized when estimated future cash flows expected to result from the use of the asset, including disposition, are less than the carrying value of the asset.
 Such an impairment charge would be measured as the excess of the carrying value of the asset over its fair value.

 Concentration of Credit Risk.
-Financial instruments that potentially subject us to significant concentrations of credit risk consist primarily of cash equivalents, short-term marketable securities, trade accounts receivable and derivative financial instruments used in hedging activities.
-We invest in a variety of financial instruments, such as, but not limited to, certificates of deposit, corporate debt and municipal securities, United States Treasury and Government agency securities, and equity securities and, by policy, we limit the amount of credit exposure with any one financial institution or commercial issuer.
-We have not experienced any material credit losses on our investments.
+Financial instruments that potentially subject KLA-Tencor to significant concentrations of credit risk consist primarily of cash equivalents, short-term marketable securities, trade accounts receivable and derivative financial instruments used in hedging activities.
+The Company invests in a variety of financial instruments, such as, but not limited to, certificates of deposit, corporate debt and municipal securities, United States Treasury and Government agency securities, and equity securities and, by policy, limits the amount of credit exposure with any one financial institution or commercial issuer.
+The Company has not experienced any material credit losses on its investments.

-A majority of our accounts receivable are derived from sales to large multinational semiconductor and electronics manufacturers located throughout the world, with a majority located in Asia.
-In recent years, our customer base has become increasingly concentrated due to corporate consolidations, acquisitions and business closures, and to the extent that these customers experience liquidity issues in the future, we may be required to reserve for potential credit losses with respect to trade receivables.
-We perform ongoing credit evaluations of our customers’ financial condition and generally require little to no collateral to secure accounts receivable.
-We maintain an allowance for potential credit losses based upon expected collectability risk of all accounts receivable.
-In addition, we may utilize letters of credit (“LC”), credit insurance or non-recourse factoring to mitigate credit risk when considered appropriate.
+A majority of the Company’s trade receivables are derived from sales to large multinational semiconductor manufacturers located throughout the world, with a majority located in Asia.
+In recent years, the Company’s customer base has become increasingly concentrated due to corporate consolidations, acquisitions and business closures, and to the extent that these customers experience liquidity issues in the future, the Company may be required to incur additional bad debt expense with respect to trade receivables.
+The Company performs ongoing credit evaluations of its customers’ financial condition and generally requires no collateral to secure accounts receivable.
+The Company maintains an allowance for potential credit losses based upon expected collectibility risk of all accounts receivable.
+In addition, the Company may utilize letters of credit or non-recourse factoring to mitigate credit risk when considered appropriate.

-We are exposed to credit loss in the event of non-performance by counterparties on the foreign exchange contracts that we use in hedging activities and in certain factoring transactions.
-These counterparties are large international financial institutions, and to date no such counterparty has failed to meet its financial obligations to us under such contracts.
+The Company is exposed to credit loss in the event of non-performance by counterparties on the foreign exchange contracts that the Company uses in hedging activities and in certain factoring transactions.
+These counterparties are large international financial institutions, and to date no such counterparty has failed to meet its financial obligations to the Company under such contracts.

-The following customers each accounted for more than 10% of total revenues, primarily in the Semiconductor Process Control (“SPC”) segment for the indicated periods:
+The following customers each accounted for more than 10% of total revenues for the indicated periods: